nextcord/nextcord/docs/api.rst

         Alias for :attr:`.closed`

-.. class:: NSFWLevel
+.. class:: AgeRestrictionLevel

-    Represents the NSFW level of a guild.
+    Represents the Age Restriction level of a guild.

+    There is an alias for this called ``NSFWLevel``.

-    .. versionadded:: 2.0
+    .. versionadded:: 2.5

     .. container:: operations

         .. describe:: x == y

-            Checks if two NSFW levels are equal.
+            Checks if two Age Restriction levels are equal.
         .. describe:: x != y

-            Checks if two NSFW levels are not equal.
+            Checks if two Age Restriction levels are not equal.
         .. describe:: x > y

-            Checks if a NSFW level is higher than another.
+            Checks if a Age Restriction level is higher than another.
         .. describe:: x < y

-            Checks if a NSFW level is lower than another.
+            Checks if a Age Restriction level is lower than another.
         .. describe:: x >= y

-            Checks if a NSFW level is higher or equal to another.
+            Checks if a Age Restriction level is higher or equal to another.
         .. describe:: x <= y

-            Checks if a NSFW level is lower or equal to another.
+            Checks if a Age Restriction level is lower or equal to another.

     .. attribute:: default